Summary

 Example 2 — Separate heading and subtitle

-The title and subtitle are contained in separate elements, but grouped in a header element to better associate them.
-The role doc-subtitle is used to identify the subtitle.
+The title and subtitle are grouped in a hgroup element to associate them.

 <section role="doc-chapter" aria-labelledby="hd01">